tritonmc/triton-website/docs/concepts/config.md

 ### `commands`

-There are 4 types of commands you can execute: `PLAYER`, `SERVER`, `BUNGEE`, `BUNGEE_PLAYER`; with the last two being _(obviously)_ available on BungeeCord only.
+There are 4 types of commands you can execute: `PLAYER`, `SERVER`, `PROXY`, `PROXY_PLAYER`; with the last two being available on a proxy only.

 - `PLAYER`: Runs the command as if the player typed it in the chat.
 - `SERVER`: Runs the command from console.
-- `BUNGEE`: Runs the command from the BungeeCord console.
+- `PROXY`: Runs the command from the proxy console.
-- `BUNGEE_PLAYER`: Runs the command as if the player typed it in the chat, but on the BungeeCord side.
+- `PROXY_PLAYER`: Runs the command as if the player typed it in the chat, but on the proxy side.

 There are 2 available variables for use: `%player%` and `%uuid%`.

 - `%player%`: Player's name
 - `%uuid`: Player's UUID (with dashes)

-If you're using BungeeCord, you can also limit commands to certain servers by doing something like:
+If you're using a proxy, you can also limit commands to certain servers by doing something like:
-`BUNGEE:lobby,lobby-2,lobby-3:alert This will only run on 3 servers!`
+`PROXY:lobby,lobby-2,lobby-3:alert This will only run on 3 servers!`

 :::warning